Jump to section

 Enter explanatory style

-What happens for you when you bump up against a problem or challenge?
+What happens to you when you bump up against a problem or challenge?
 What goes through your head?
 How do you feel?
 What stories do you tell yourself?
 Your “explanatory style,” or how you explain these events to yourself, has a lot to do with how you experience your reality and—ultimately—with your wellbeing.
 Optimism is the label we use when that story is more hopeful and confident about the future.
 Pessimism is when those stories tend to be more negative and the negative outcomes feel more personal, permanent, and pervasive.

 For many of the professionals that James is coaching, the ability to envision a brighter future has become more challenging during the pandemic.
 In the absence of all the information, we tend to fill in the gaps with worst-case scenarios.
 This is a habit sometimes referred to as awfulizing.
 There are a number of tools to help cultivate optimism and coaches can be helpful partners in spotting unnecessarily negative thought patterns.
 And the good news is anyone can put these nurturing practices into play.